-Some Pharisees came to him to test him.
-They asked, "Is it lawful for a man to divorce his wife for any and every reason?"
-"Haven't you read," he replied, "that at the beginning the Creator 'made them male and female,' and said, 'For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.
-'So they are no longer two, but one flesh.
-Therefore what God has joined together, let no one separate."
-"Why then," they asked, "did Moses command that a man give his wife a certificate of divorce and send her away?"
-Jesus replied, "Moses permitted you to divorce your wives because your hearts were hard.
-But it was not this way from the beginning.
-I tell you that anyone who divorces his wife, except for sexual immorality, and marries another woman commits adultery."
+And Pharisees came up to him and tested him by asking, "Is it lawful to divorce one's wife for any cause?"
+He answered, "Have you not read that he who made them from the beginning made them male and female, and said, 'For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one'?
+So they are no longer two but one.
+What therefore God has joined together, let not man put asunder."
+They said to him, "Why then did Moses command one to give a certificate of divorce, and to put her away?"
+He said to them, "For your hardness of heart Moses allowed you to divorce your wives, but from the beginning it was not so.
+And I say to you: whoever divorces his wife, except for unchastity, and marries another, commits adultery; and he who marries a divorced woman, commits adultery."